-It depends on the season and country we’re visiting.
+It depends on the season and the country we’re visiting.
 In more expensive locations we often camp and stay with CouchSurfers.
-In cheaper locations we can afford to stay in hotels if we choose.
+In cheaper locations, we can afford to stay in hotels if we choose.

 We do not consider ourselves rich; perhaps we are rich in life!
 What we do isn’t a holiday… it’s a way of life.

 We will not work for a few years, but on the other hand, we will live simply and do nothing particularly extravagant.
 We are definitely lucky to come from wealthy, well-paid Australia but we worked hard for our money and we are spending it doing what we love.